 Another option – and to really make them more challenging – is to use a towel to perform close grip pull-ups.
 Loop a towel over the bar so that the ends are hanging down on each side and between shoulder-width apart.

 You will grip each end of the towel with your hands and perform a pull-up while holding on.
 This will engage all the muscles in your hands, wrists, and forearms along with the back.
 This exercise will build immense back, arm, wrist, and grip strength.
+Studies have shown that towel pull ups activate the lower trapezius muscle slightly less than regular pull ups, with more emphasis on the arms, shoulders, and upper traps.

 Equipment required